Kapur Singh

-Sardar Kapur Singh or known as "Professor of Sikhism" (1909–1986) was an Indian civil servant in Punjab and later a politician belonging to Shiromani Akali Dal.
+Sardar Kapur Singh (1909–1986) was an Indian civil servant in Punjab and later a politician belonging to Shiromani Akali Dal.
 He was a Sikh intellectual and wrote about Sikh religion and politics.
 He was also the author of the Anandpur Sahib Resolution of the Akali Dal in 1973, demanding rights of Punjab and the Sikh community.
 Singh was proficient in multiple languages including English, Punjabi, Hindi, Persian, Arabic and Sanskrit.

 Early life

 Kapur Singh was born in a Jat Sikh family in the village Chakk in the district of Layallpur (Faisalabad).
-His father's name was Didar Singh Dhaliwal, his mother is unknown, and was never there with him.
-He had a brother named Ganga Singh Dhaliwal, and many cousins including, Bishan Singh Dhaliwal, Kishan Dhaliwal, Bachan Dhaliwal 3+.
 He studied at Government College, Lahore obtaining a master's degree.
 Later, he went to study Moral Sciences at the Cambridge University.
 This was around the time of the Round Table Conferences in London.
 Choudhry Rahmat Ali, another student at Cambridge, was developing and canvassing the idea of "Pakistan", which at that time was envisaged to include the entire province of Punjab.
 Kapur Singh maintained cordial relations with Jinnah and other Muslim League leaders and, before Partition, acted as an interlocuter for the Sikhs.